leblancfg/autocrop/README.md

     pip install numpy opencv-python

-## How-to
+## Installation and How-to
-Simple!
-In your shell, clone the Github repository:
+Just clone this repo in your shell:

     git clone https://github.com/leblancfg/autocrop

-Move your pictures to *photos*, then run with:
+Move your pictures to be cropped in the *photos* directory, then run the script with:

     cd autocrop
     python autocrop.py

 Simple!

-The script will process all `.jpg` files in the /photos directory.
-The cropped files are placed in photos/crop, and originals are moved to photos/bkp.
+The script will process all `.jpg` files in the `/photos` directory.
+The cropped files are placed in `photos/crop`, and originals are moved to `photos/bkp`.

-If it can't find a face in the picture, it'll simply leave it in /photos.
+If it can't find a face in the picture, it'll simply leave it in `/photos`.

 ## Versions
 The script works on openCV 2.4.9 and python 2.7+ and 3+.
 It has not been tested otherwise.
 For now, it also artificially restricts filetype as jpg and output size as 500px.
-These values can easily be tweaked in autocrop.py.
+These values can easily be tweaked in the header in `autocrop.py`.

 ## More Info
 Check out: